tyecode/tyecode-portfolio/README.md

 ⭐ **Star this repository** if you found it helpful!
 It helps other developers discover this project.

-**📈 Available for freelance projects and full-time opportunities.**
+**📈 Available for front-end development projects and UI implementation opportunities.**